-- Creating an Inclusive Environment

 - Disability Inclusion Resource Guide

 - Glossary of Disability and National Service Terms

 - Effective Practice Guide

 3: Program Management

 3a.
 Host Site Monitoring

 AmeriCorps programs must have and implement a plan for oversight and monitoring to ensure that each subrecipient and/or service site has agreed to comply, and is complying, with award requirements.
 (See the Terms and Conditions)